Am I a Good Candidate for Liposuction?

 This is a fairly easy question for people to answer at home.

 If you can look at your abdomen and you have a bit of extra fat there that you’d like to get rid of, if you can pinch that fat, that’s fat that surgeons can effectively address with liposuction.
 Any fat that you’re not able to grab and pinch, that they really can’t access with liposuction.

 This comes down to the anatomical distinction between what’s called superficial fat and deep fat.

-Superficial fat is the fat that we find right under the skin it’s also sometimes called subcutaneous fat.
-This is the fat that they can very effectively treat with liposuction.
+Superficial fat is the fact that we find right under the skin it’s also sometimes called subcutaneous fat.
+This is the fact that they can very effectively treat with liposuction.

-However, the other kind of fat which they can’t grab or pinch as effectively is called a deep fat or visceral fat.
+However, the other kind of fat which they can’t grab or pinch as effectively is called deep-fat or visceral fat.

-Visceral fat or deep fat is the fat that they find under the abdominal wall.
+Visceral fat or deep fat is the fact that they find under the abdominal wall.

 The abdominal wall is composed of muscles and perhaps the most well-known of those muscles are the rectus abdominis muscles or the 6 pack muscles and underneath the rectus muscles, underneath the 6 pack muscles are your vital organs like your intestines, your liver, or spleen, or pancreas, and all of those organs have fat around them.

 That fat around your organs and intestines is called deep-fat or visceral fat.